-Outcome Requested: Finance & Investment Committee is asked to consider: Financial Statements Year ending July 2023 a.
-Queen Mary University of London Students' - The Group Consolidated (appendix 1a) 2.
+Outcome Requested: Council is asked to consider: 1.
+Financial Statements Year ending July 2023 a.
+Queen Mary University of London Students' - The Group Consolidated (appendix 1a) Consolidated (appendix Ta) 2.
 Mid-Year Financial update a.
 Management Accounts and Balance Sheet period P6 January 2024 (appendix 2) b.
 End of year forecast (appendix 4) 3.
 Five-year financial forecast (Appendix 3).
-Executive Summary: Financial Statements: The external audit ran smoothly.
-There were no adjustments to the final accounts the SU presented to the auditors, and in line with end of year forecast.
-The Financial Statement were unqualified.
-The mid-year management accounts for the group report a better than budget position of £65K, which is a cushion for the final half year, which includes some disruption in Godward square due to the ITL project, absorbing additional junior grade pay increases, and continued tough cost of living pressures.
-The five-year financial projections show a steady strengthening of the balance sheet.
-This is also obviously important as a platform to help enable the delivery of the new strategic plan, which is covered within the Trustee annual report in the statements, and the other broad range of important services and support the Students' Union provides to the University community.
-QMUL Strategy: SA2.2, EA1.2, EA1.7 strategic aim ref The Education Act (1994) requires that "the financial affairs of the Union regulatory/statut should be properly conducted and appropriate arrangements should exist ory reference points: for the approval of the Union's budget and the monitoring of its expenditure, Laa. by the governing body."
-1994 Education Act 2006 Charities Act 2006 Companies Act Strategic Risks: 11.
-Sustainable income streams for activities12.
+Executive • Financial Statements: The external audit ran smoothly.
+There were no Summary: adjustments to the final accounts the SU presented to the auditors, and in line with end of year forecast.
+The Financial Statement were unqualified. • The mid-year management accounts for the group report a better than budget position of £65K, which is a cushion for the final half year, which includes some disruption in Godward square due to the ITL project, absorbing additional junior grade pay increases, and continued tough cost of living pressures. • The five-year financial projections show a steady strengthening of the The five-year financial projections show a steady strengthening of the balance sheet.
+This is also obviously important as a platform to help enable the delivery of the new strategic plan , which is covered within the Trustee annual report in the statements, and the other broad range - of important services and support the Students' Union provides to the University community.
+Oniversity community.
+QMUL Strategy: strategic aim ref SA2.2, EA1.2, EA1.7 Internal/External The Education Act (1994) requires that "the financial affairs of the Union regulatory/statut should be properly conducted and appropriate arrangements should exist ory reference for the approval of the Union's budget and the monitoring of its expenditure, points: by the governing body."
+1994 Education Act 2006 Charities Act 2006 Companies Act Ofwata sila Diala 11.
+Quatainable income atus and for anti-itica Strategic Risks: 11.
+Sustainable income streams for activities 12.
 Cost control, VFM and expenditure

 Equality Impact Assessment: None required

-Subject to prior and onward consideration by: QMSU Board of Trustees
+Subject to prior and onward consideration by: QMSU Board of Trustees Finance and Investment Committee

-Confidential No
+Confidential paper No

-paper

 Timing: Annual report to the Committee

-Author: Mike Wojcik, Chief Executive, Students' Union

-Managing Director, QMSU Services Ltd.
+Author: Mike Wojcik, Chief Executive, Students' Union Managing Director, QMSU Services Ltd.

 Date: 28 February 2024

 Sponsor Serena Amani Al Jabbar, President, Students' Union